douglasmacdonald/douglasmacdonald.github.io/index.md

 # Our Native Oysters

+###### Keystone species

+Described as a keystone species, Native Oysters both clean water and provide an environment for a whole ecosystem.

 ###### Geographical spread

-Described as a keystone species, Native Oysters both clean water and provide an environment for a whole ecosystem.
 Native oysters were once common around Scotland, UK, coastal European countries and as far south as Morocco.

 ###### Off our coast